-Struggle's trademark is cornrows and that’s what he says, “I have always wanted cornrows to be my signature.
+Struggle's signature look is cornrows and that’s what he says, “I have always wanted cornrows to be my signature.
 On May 3rd 2013, I marked a special day by going back to braiding my hair after a brief hiatus during which I shaved my head.
 I braided my hair every 2 or 3 weeks for four years straight without any breaks.

 But first, a bit of history.